WELCOME

 We are an inclusive, welcoming Parish.
 Our church is a safe space that welcomes people of any colour, religion, ethnicity, sexual orientation, gender identity and gender expression.

-Rev. Elizabeth Sipos
+Rev. Elizabeth

 Weekly Worship Schedule